bytebase/bytebase.com-old/content/docs/administration/secret.md

 ### Step 1 - Navigate to Database

-In the Bytebase, navigate to detail page of the bytebase.
+Navigate to the database detail page.
 Click `Settings` tab and you will see the Secret block.

 ![database-setting-tab-secret-block](/static/docs/administration/secret/database-setting-tab.webp)